-Blockchain is the technology behind the Bitcoin cryptocurrency, that was proposed by Satoshi Nakamoto in 2008, as a response to the failing financial system during the crisis.
+Blockchain is the technology behind the Bitcoin cryptocurrency, which was proposed by Satoshi Nakamoto in 2008, as a response to the failing financial system during the crisis.
 It is often associated and confused with Bitcoin, but the scope of the technology is much wider.
-It is also important to differentiate between the Distributed Ledger Technology (DLT) and blockchain, as the terms often used interchangeably.
+It is also important to differentiate between Distributed Ledger Technology (DLT) and blockchain, as the terms are often used interchangeably.
 All blockchains are DLT, but not all DLTs are blockchains.
 DLT is simply a decentralized database managed on a peer-to-peer basis.

 In essence, blockchain is a continuous sequential chain of records (‘blocks’) that are chronologically linked together with the aid of cryptography, to ensure immutability.
 These records are immutable, as any change to the information recorded in a particular block is stored in a new block.
 Moreover, the use of modern encryption algorithms enables the security of all the records from copying or editing by other users of the system.
-Blockchain can be programmed to record not only financial transactions as cryptocurrency but almost anything of value (Deloitte Insights, 2019).
+Blockchain can be programmed to record not only financial transactions as a cryptocurrency but almost anything of value (Deloitte Insights, 2019).

 How Blockchain Can Improve Banking Industry?